Pedr0517/project_cf_cam_calibration/READme.md

 #### mission_Test.py
 The use of **mission_Test.py** allows for image capturing whilst being fully autonomous.
 This is done by giving the script a number of paramaters before running the code.
 Once the parameters are given, the script will produce a path through some backend Python3 scritps; which can be found inside the folder.
 Once script is running, drone will follow path and at each point the drone pauses, an image will be uploaded to the wanted directory.
 Once path is finished, the option to repeat path will be shown, if one chooses not to repeat path, drone will land safely and shutoff.

 Below is an example of how to run the script inside the terminal.
-Both "y_max and y_min" control the y bounds for the path the drone will take.
-Argument "num_img" allows for the user to control the num of images along each segment the drone makes.
-Finally "yaw_angle" controls the yaw of the drone in radians.

 ```bash
 python3 mission_Test.py